Updated January, 2023

 The Cue is the trigger that tells your brain to go into automatic mode.
 In this example, the cue is the fact that you’ve been sitting at your desk working diligently since lunch and it is now 3:00.

 The Routine is the physical or emotional process that happens.
-You walk to the vending machine, chat with a few colleagues on the way.
+You take a break and walk around.
 Maybe you stop by the restroom.
-You pick up the candy bar and sit back down at your desk, take a bite and start in on that email response to your boss.
+You pick up the treat and sit back down at your desk, take a bite and start in on that email response to your boss.

 The Reward is the part of the loop that tells your brain this is worth remembering.
-We might say the reward was the candy bar, but perhaps it wasn’t…
+We might say the reward was the treat, but perhaps it wasn’t…

-What if the reward is really about the break and social interaction you got en route to the candy bar?
+What if the reward is really about the break and movement you got en route to the treat?

 To test it, simply make a change in the routine:

-Take a different route and rather than going by the vending machine, meet up with a colleague or two and take a walk (outside if it’s nice weather!).
+Take a different route and rather than going by for the food, take a walk outside.
+Maybe reach out to a friend or family member for a few minutes on your walk.
 Then, go back to your desk and dive into that email.
-By the end of the day are you still thinking about the candy bar?
+By the end of the day are you still thinking about the treat?

 Or, what if your brain is craving sugar at 3:00 pm because your energy is low?